gnunn1/tilix-web/_manual/themes.md

 ---
 ### Themes

-Terminix supports themes for configuring the color scheme of the terminal, each theme is stored in a file.
+Tilix supports themes for configuring the color scheme of the terminal, each theme is stored in a file.
 A theme file is a simple json file that specifies the color for each element as well as identifying whether certain colors should be used or defaulted.
 Here is an example of a theme file:

 {% highlight json %}
 {